 ISPRS Technical Commission III WG III/2, 10 Joint Workshop

 Recently, an increasing frequency of extreme climatic events has been observed.
 Hence there is concern that the impacts of global environmental change is increasing.
 It is reported that extreme weather such as strong typhoon, hurricanes, torrential rain, droughts and heat waves are taking places at various places in the world.
 These extreme weather caused by climate change are affecting to not only natural environment but also human environment. on this note, the ISPRS Technical Commission III WG III/2 is organisimg a workshop under the theme " Multidisciplinary Remote Sensing for Environmental Monitoring."
 The workshop will take place in the beautiful city of Kyoto, Japan from 12th-14th March, 2019 at the Kyoto University's Clock Tower Centennial Hall.
-Deadline of camera ready paper submission is 25th December, 2018.
+Deadline of camera ready paper submission was on 25th December, 2018.

 The topics to be ahndled during the workshop include but not limited to: